bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 The synchronous classes are wrappers around the asynchronous API, where the asynchronous calls/callbacks are replaced with blocking calls.
-The synchronous API does not provide the full flexibility of the asynchronous API, but is useful when writing small scripts for logging for instance.
+The synchronous API does not provide the full flexibility of the asynchronous API, but is useful when writing small scripts, for logging for instance.

 The synchronous API uses the python Context manager concept, that is the ```with``` keyword.
 A resource is allocated when entering a ```with``` section and automatically released when